 The following Potential Quality Habitat map and Environmental Benefit Index map of Polk County will be used to identify areas of potential high quality wildlife habitat and greatest conservation benefits.

+Exotic and Invasive Species Management

 Polk County Local Water Management Plan will identify any new or yet to date undiscovered exotic and invasive species for prevention and management practices.

+Terrestrial Invasive Species

+Noxious weeds have and are becoming prolific in areas of Polk County.
+Canada, plumeless thistle, spotted knapweed and leafy spurge, for example are very successful at establishing themselves within the county.
+Wild parsnip is starting to appear in the southern part of the County.

 Polk County Cooperative Weed Management Area